 Customer relationship management is a broad category where a variety of tools use different approaches and features with the main goal of understanding customers better and using the acquired information to deliver to the customer the best possible experience.
 There are three main categories of CRM software for businesses of all sizes.

 Operational CRM systems help streamline processes to make it easier for small and growing companies to free up time for more creative and personal interactions with their customers.
-Automation of tasks and processes allow users to generate leads, convert them into contacts, capture details from multiple touchpoints, and provide great service throughout the customer journey — with high visibility and efficiency.
+Automation of tasks and processes allows users to generate leads, convert them into contacts, capture details from multiple touchpoints, and provide great service throughout the customer journey — with high visibility and efficiency.

 Analytical CRM systems help business owners, sales, marketing, and customer support teams determine better ways to serve the customer through data analysis.
 It helps analyze customer data to gain important insights.
 The system provides trends of customer behavior to guide company designs and planning.
 From there, they can take steps that lead to more sales, keep customers loyal, and address common problems.
-It helps gather information from different channels, set processes to improve relationships, and analyze KPIs to be more effective.
+It helps gather information from different channels, set processes to improve relationships and analyze KPIs to be more effective.

 Collaborative CRM systems provide easy access to information from different teams such as sales, marketing, and support.
 By breaking down divisions and information silos, all teams can access up-to-date customer data.
 Interactions collected by different teams, from surveys to support tickets, are visible across the business.
 The system unites all groups with access to complete information, allowing the business to improve the quality of their service, keep customers loyal, and attract new ones.